 If the signatories of the above conventions and agreements were determined to follow through then there would be a chance that some headway would be being made in the battle against corrupt practices.
 But there is scant evidence that this is happening so far.

 And so, as far as corruption is concerned in sub-Saharan Africa, it will take years, if not decades, to weed it out.
 In some countries, like Nigeria, where the governor of the Central Bank accused the Nigerian National Petroleum Corporation of being unable to account for US$50bn worth of oil sales for the period January 2012 to July 2013, it could take most of this century.
-For progress in Nigeria in tackling this insidious problem is slow to non-existent even with the new government of Muhamadu Buhari making the right noises.
+For progress in Nigeria in tackling this insidious problem is slow to non-existent even with every new president promising much when taking office.

 all nations in sub-Saharan Africa could be as determined as Botswana in

 dealing with the problem.
 Here, as visitors make their way through the